naomiquinones/techtonica-mlh-assessment/README.md

   ```
 Display the following:

-  - [ ] Name as a heading
+  - [x] Name as a heading

-  - [ ] Include the moreDetailsUrl as a link (your choice if the name itself is a link or there is a separate "View More")
+  - [x] Include the moreDetailsUrl as a link

-  - [ ] The image.
+  - [x] The image.
 The one styling that is important is for the images to be relatively the same size on your page, regardless of the source file dimensions

   - [ ] Description

   - [ ] averagePerformance (Big O Notation)